 - Target your destination: Many people put off setting specific goals, intimidated that the next step—actually having to start working toward them—might be difficult or stressful.
 It can seem easier to trust that everything is progressing fine without your attention.
 But don’t fall victim to this fear-based procrastination: make your goals inspiring enough that you’re willing to put in the time and effort.

 - Use a GPS: Have an honest talk with yourself.
 Are you doing the best that you can with what you have?
 If the answer is no, or you’re not sure, consider getting the help of an expert.
-A qualified financial planner can help you devise a road map to your goals, immediately putting you in a better position to reach them and keeping you on course as you make progress.
+A professional financial planner can help you devise a road map to your goals, immediately putting you in a better position to reach them and keeping you on course as you make progress.

 - Chart your current location: To get where you want to go, you need to take an accurate snapshot of where you are right now.
 A financial planner can help you take into account all relevant areas across your financial life.